 3 Reasons to Use a Written Contract for Consultants

-• Taking the time to create a written consulting agreement will ensure both you and the independent contractor agree to terms.
+- Drafting a written consulting agreement ensures that both you and the independent contractor clearly understand and agree to the terms of the partnership.

 Why Use a Written Contract When Engaging Independent Talent

-If your business decides to engage the services of an independent contractor, it can be tempting to review the work you need done, come to an understanding, and get started as quickly as possible.
-However, oral agreements can be dangerous and lead to legal headaches for both your company and the independent contractor you are working with.
+If your business decides to hire an independent contractor, it might seem easy to review the scope of work, come to a quick agreement, and dive right in.
+However, relying on informal or verbal agreements can lead to confusion, disputes, and even legal complications for both your company and the contractor.

 Taking the time to create a written consulting agreement will ensure both you and the independent contractor agree on project details and it will give you the opportunity to establish a strong relationship from the outset.
 Here are three key reasons why you should consider using a written agreement in your next independent contractor engagement.